njhenry/nat_website/_writing/2020-10-14-trump_property_patrons.md

 What strikes me is the implication that the Times has matched spending from each of these customers to favorable treatment from the Trump administration.
-The untold stories of these 60 interest groups are a ripe subject for more detailed reporting as the investigation continues.
+The untold stories of these 60 interest groups are a ripe subject for more detailed reporting as the investigation continues. \[*Update 18 Oct: the print edition of the article suggests that over 90% of all patron groups had their interests furthered by the Trump administration*\]

 So who are these groups?
 While many of these organizations remain anonymous in the underlying dataset, we can get a sense for the types of groups that may have